 Solving Case #1 – Add User to sudo or admin Group

-Assuming that a user has been removed from the sudo group, to add user back to sudo group issue the command below:
+Assuming that a user has been removed from the sudo group, to add the user back to the sudo group issue the command below:

 # adduser username sudo

 Or else, under the condition that a user has been removed from the admin group, run the following command: